makohda/IDRC_first_step_course_2018/README.md

 ### Shell scripting
 Now, time to consider that you may learn a little about shell scripting techniques.
 You may be tired to type or copy & paste command lines repeatedly.
 Imagine, you will analyze other 100 samples.
 Would you copy & paste all command lines for each analysis?
-I think nobody want to do.
+I think nobody wants to do.

-I prepared example script.
+I prepared the example script.
 `$ wget https://www.dropbox.com/s/fxy8zxllpr0nism/run_tools_01.sh`
-This one runs some steps that we have exprienced, instead of you.
+This one runs some steps that we have experienced, instead of you.

 See the file contents.
 `$ less -S run_tools_01.sh`